tensorflow/compression/docs/api_docs/python/tfc/ContinuousBatchedEntropyModel.md

 `tail_mass`
 </td>
 <td>
 Float.
-Approximate probability mass which is range encoded with less precision, by using a Golomb-like code.
+Approximate probability mass which is encoded using an Elias gamma code embedded into the range coder.
 </td>
 </tr><tr>
 <td>